Coronavirus: Family of NZ's seventh case speak out

 "The greatest risks for most people in this pandemic are panic and misinformation.
 We are living the reality and will come through.
 If we could ask one thing of people in the community we love and call 'home' it is that they take rational steps to protect themselves and those they love."

-Stuff reported the hotel where Reynaud was staying confirmed the Ministry of Health had decided to remove him.
+Stuff reported the hotel where Reynaud was staying confirmed the Ministry of Health had decided to move him.

 Reynaud's daughter has also spoken out saying she's worried about her father's mental health.